 Hesperidin is a flavanone found in oranges, tangerines, kumquats, lemons, limes and grapefruit.
 Hesperidin is found most abundantly in the peel, pith and membranes of oranges and other citrus fruits.
 Therefore, food sources also include orange tea, commercial orange juice, orange marmalade, and dishes that incorporate citrus peel such as Szechuan Orange Chicken.

-Latest research finds hesperidin could interfere with cyclophosphamide
+Latest research: Hesperidin could interfere with cyclophosphamide

 The study referenced at the beginning of this news article was designed to investigate the effects of hesperidin on the actions of cyclophosphamide in mice.
 Hesperidin has been shown to have chemoprotective effects in tumor cells.
 In the first experiment, normal mice were treated with hesperidin and then administered a cyclophosphamide injection.
 Control mice did not receive any hesperidin.
 Compared to the control mice, the hesperidin-treated mice experienced less decline in the number of white blood cells (induced by cyclophosphamide).
 White blood cell counts were higher at four and seven days after the cyclophosphamide injection.